-The talisman of kings, shamans, and combatants, Turquoise is perhaps the oldest stone that the humankind has ever known.
-The beautiful shade that it holds has given the vocabulary of colors a new color called Turquoise.
+The talisman of kings, shamans, and combatants, the turquoise is perhaps the oldest stone that humankind has ever known.
+The beautiful shade that it holds has given the vocabulary of colors a new color called turquoise or turquoise jewelry.
 It is a stone of protection and strength and gives you a soothing feeling when you keep it in hand.

 The best varieties of Turquoise stones come from Iran, Australia, Tibet, Afghanistan, and south-western USA.
 It can also be found in Arabia, France, Britain, Russia, Poland, Peru, Egypt, China, and Mexico.

-Turquoise is a stone of strength, good for fatigue, despair, panic attacks and depression.
-It improves psychic and physical immune systems, and supports the absorption of nutrients, viral infections, and alleviating pollution.
+Turquoise is a stone of strength, good for fatigue, despair, panic attacks, and depression.
+It improves psychic and physical immune systems and supports the absorption of nutrients, viral infections, and alleviates pollution.
 Turquoise is an anti-inflammatory and detoxifying stone, which also helps in reducing excess acidity and benefits rheumatism, gout, and the stomach.

-Turquoise aids in problems of the eyes, brain, neck, ears, and throat, particularly migraine pains, cataract and headaches.
-It is also supportive to the respiratory system thereby treating allergies and disorders in lungs.
-It is believed that wearing a Turquoise necklace helps putting off tracheitis and other diseases related to bronchitis.
+Turquoise aids in problems of the eyes, brain, neck, ears, and throat, particularly migraine pains, cataracts, and headaches.
+It is also supportive to the respiratory system thereby treating allergies and disorders in the lungs.
+It is believed that wearing a Turquoise necklace helps put off tracheitis and other diseases related to bronchitis.
 It is also thought to cure speech disorders such as stumbling and stammering.

-Being the stone of purification, Turquoise disperses negative energy from the body and cleans the electromagnetic pollution from the atmosphere.
-It promotes the sense of self-realization and thus comforting the nerves when speaking in the presence of others.
+The benefits of wearing turquoise jewelry to being the stone of purification, dispersing negative energy from the body, and cleaning the electromagnetic pollution from the atmosphere.
+It promotes a sense of self-realization and thus comforts the nerves when speaking in the presence of others.
 It helps in stabilizing mood swings that surround a person at any time and dissolves the negative attitude of self-sabotaging.

-Spiritually, Turquoise nurses back and cleanses the energy centres of the body.
+Spiritually, Turquoise nurses back and cleanse the energy centers of the body.
 It lets the wearer feel and sense the beauty, kindness, and trust that prevail in the heavenly powers.
 It inspires the wearer to extend the feelings to others of what he wishes for himself—kindness, contentment, freedom, love, and compassion.

-Turquoise boosts the capacity of the wearer to see all characteristics of himself, whether good and bad, and to incorporate these aspects into an organized form.
-It helps the wearer to learn from his mistakes and to not repeat them again.
+The turquoise pendants boost the capacity of the wearer to see all characteristics of himself, whether good or bad and to incorporate these aspects into an organized form.
+It helps the wearer to learn from his mistakes and not repeat them again.

-Turquoise builds up energy fields and other meridians of the body to enhance communication between the corporeal and spiritual worlds.
+Turquoise bracelets build up energy fields and other meridians of the body to enhance communication between the corporeal and spiritual worlds.
 To sustain concentration while meditation, place it on the third eye chakra.
-For the Throat Chakra, Turquoise helps in releasing old promises, self-consciousness and lets the inner strength stand for itself once more.
+For the Throat Chakra, Turquoise helps in releasing old promises, and self-consciousness and lets the inner strength stand for itself once more.

-Turquoise is a stone that finds entirety and genuineness in a person.
+Turquoise is a stone that finds the entirety and genuineness in a person.
 It makes it easy to express oneself and bring forward one's innermost insight.
-Turquoise instils power in those who are introvert about sharing their thoughts and perceptive with others.
+Turquoise instills power in those who are introverted about sharing their thoughts and perceptive with others.